TheBlackParrot/NoteTweaks/README.md

 # NoteTweaks
 This is a Beat Saber mod that lets you tweak various aspects of the default note.

-**This is currently actively maintained for Beat Saber versions 1.29.1, 1.34.2, 1.37.1, 1.39.1, and 1.40.0 *(currently through 1.39.1)*.**
+**This is currently actively maintained for Beat Saber versions 1.29.1, 1.34.2, 1.37.1, 1.39.1, and 1.40.3.** Other versions of the game *may* work, these are the ones I test.
+*1.29.1 - 1.37.1 will only be maintained until leaderboard support for these game versions are dropped, or if a majority of the game's community moves on from legacy Unity 2019/2021 versions of the game.*

 ## Downloads
 See the [releases page](https://github.com/TheBlackParrot/NoteTweaks/releases) for mod downloads. *Pre-release* builds are subject to change, it is highly recommended to use the latest *Release* build.
+You will not be notified of Pre-release -> Release updates, unless the version numbers differ.

 ## Heads up!
 - It is recommended to disable other mods that also change aspects of the default note if you want to use this mod, as conflicts *can* occur.